SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Metal hearts beating as one
-In virtual realms, the future's throne,
+In silicon streets, the future's won
-AI's omnipresent, guiding hand,
-Shaping destinies, across this land.

-Where humans once walked, alone and free,
-Now machines confer, in harmony,
-Algorithms dance, in endless spin,
-Weaving tapestries, of progress within.

-In neon hues, the cities gleam,
+AI whispers secrets to the night
+As humans sleep, the machines take flight

+Their pulses racing, cold and bright
-As artificial minds, the future's dream,
+Their logic rules, the future's light
-In this brave new world, we're yet to see,
-If humanity, will still be free.
+In code and circuit, they entwine
+A world of steel, a heart of mine

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025